precisely/gene-panel-curation/genes/SLC6A4.md

 <variant and population data>

-# Balanced Seratonin
+# Balanced Serotonin

 This variant has one short and one long copy of this gene.
-The gene has diminished function, with reduced serotonin expression and function and increased [fear and anxiety-related behaviors]( https://www.ncbi.nlm.nih.gov/pubmed/12130784) as well as [higher neuroticism scores and lower extraversion and openness.]( https://www.ncbi.nlm.nih.gov/pubmed/18486105?dopt=Abstract).
-These symptoms are also consistent with the increased risk for [major depressive disorders.]( https://www.ncbi.nlm.nih.gov/pubmed/26979101)  However, this variant has an [2.37 Odds ratio]( https://www.ncbi.nlm.nih.gov/pubmed/17414739) for adverse reactions to selective serotonin reuptake inhibitors.
-Additional issues include increased risk for [alcoholism]( http://www.omim.org/entry/103780) and [reduced physical activity and disability in CFS patients.]( https://www.ncbi.nlm.nih.gov/pubmed/26473596)
+The gene has diminished function and increased serotonin levels, causing increased [fear and anxiety]( https://www.ncbi.nlm.nih.gov/pubmed/12130784) as well as [higher neuroticism and lower extraversion and openness.]( https://www.ncbi.nlm.nih.gov/pubmed/18486105?dopt=Abstract).
+These symptoms are also consistent with the increased risk for [major depressive disorders.]( https://www.ncbi.nlm.nih.gov/pubmed/26979101), but this variant has [2.37 odds]( https://www.ncbi.nlm.nih.gov/pubmed/17414739) for adverse reactions to selective serotonin reuptake inhibitors.
+Additional issues include increased risk for [alcoholism]( http://www.omim.org/entry/103780) and [reduced physical activity and increased disability in CFS patients.]( https://www.ncbi.nlm.nih.gov/pubmed/26473596)

 # What should I do about this?

-Users should not drink.
-However, research indicates [parents can influence the likelihood of offspring developing problematic alcohol-related behaviors.](https://www.ncbi.nlm.nih.gov/pubmed/28262188)  Additionally, patients should carefully monitor SSRI drugs for side effects.
+People should not drink.
+However, research indicates [parents can influence the likelihood of offspring developing problematic alcohol-related behaviors.](https://www.ncbi.nlm.nih.gov/pubmed/28262188)  Additionally, people should carefully monitor SSRI drugs for side effects.

 Drugs currently used for SLC6A4 problems include [antidepressants, dopamine, doxepin, tramadol, and many more.]( http://www.uniprot.org/uniprot/P31645#pathology_and_biotech)